Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 Uros Floating Islands on Lake Titicaca and Taquile Island tour popularly known as full-day Lake Titicaca Tours from Puno is one of our signature tours.

-At 3812 metres above sea level (12506 ft.), Lake Titicaca is the highest navigable lake in the world.
+At 3812 meters above sea level (12506 ft.), Lake Titicaca is the highest navigable lake in the world.
 It straddles the border between Peru and Bolivia.
 There are many small islands on the lake.
-The prominent ones though are Uros Floating Islands, Taquile and Amantani.
+The prominent ones though are Uros Floating Islands, Taquile, and Amantani.

 People here have maintained their age-old traditions and customs.
 Most of them even converse in Aymara, the native language.

 Although Uros Islands are closer to Puno, it still lacks electricity.
 People here survive on solar panels.

 Taquile Island of Lake Titicaca was regarded as a priceless possession of the Incas.
 It was once a political prison.
 People here speak Quechua.